mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

 This may influence whether you attach the file or include the content in the text fields of the Note.

-When you click save you will return to the main concern detail screen, with the Note you have just created at the bottom of the listing, as records are shown in chronological order of when they were added.
+When you click save you will return to the main concern detail screen, with the Note you have just created at the bottom of the listing, as records are shown in date order of when they were added.

-### Comments
+### <i class="fas fa-comment-alt"> Comments

-Comments can be made by any operator during the investigation of a concern.
+Comments can be made throughout the processing of a {{safeguarding case}}.
 They are simple text notes that add snippets of information to the investigation.
 Comments can be made on particular notes within the investigation, on or the concern overall.